bancolombia/scaffold-clean-architecture-ex/README.md

 $ mix help
 ```

-And you must see a task:
+And you must see the following tasks:
 ```
+$ mix ca.new.strcuture
-mix create_structure
+$ mix ca.new.model
 ```

 if you have an old version, please uninstall it with
 ```
-$ mix archive.uninstall
+$ mix archive.uninstall elixir_structure_manager x.x.x
 ```

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed